I’m Lizzie and when I first did yoga I hated it.

 At the first class I went to, I was the biggest person there by an absolute mile, and even though it was a beginner’s class everyone could touch their toes and I got nowhere near.
 The teacher didn’t know what to do with me or how to make the postures work.
 It made me feel out of place and uncomfortable in my own skin.

 That feeling is what drove me to become a yoga teacher.
 I sought out a training course that focussed on making yoga for everyone, and for adapting the postures to suit all bodies.
-I trained with Yoga Quota in Oxford for both my initial 200 hour certification and my 85 hour pregnancy and postnatal specialist training, because of their evidence-based, non-judgmental approach.
+I trained with Yoga Quota (now Nourish Yoga Training) in Oxford for both my initial 200 hour certification and my 85 hour pregnancy and postnatal specialist training, because of their evidence-based, non-judgmental approach.

 Yoga helped me make friends with my body at so many stages in my life: through the difficult 20s, through body image challenges, through an unexpected miscarriage and the healing after that, through my second pregnancy with my son Ray and now to being the strongest physically that I’ve ever been.

 What you’ll get from my classes

 - A practice that works for you.
 I’ll never suggest that a pose needs to look in a certain way.
 I’ll encourage you to explore how a pose feels in your body, and work within your body’s range of movement.
 I use lots and lots of props so feel free to bring along your favourite cushion or block or whatever you like to use as well.

-- But also – fun!
+- But it’s not serious.
 Yoga and movement practices for me are a chance to explore my body and connect with myself, but also do fun new postures and fall over.
 Often in classes there’ll be time to have a play, see what happens and probably wobble or fall over a bit.